mallocator/Elasticsearch-Exporter/README.md

 The required packages will be installed automatically as a dependency, you won't have to do anything else to use the tool.
 If you install the package with the global flag (```npm -g```) there will also be a new executable available in the system called "eexport".

+Notice that if you don't install released versions from npm and use the master instead, that it is in active development and might not be working.
+For help and questions you can always [file an issue](https://github.com/mallocator/Elasticsearch-Exporter/issues).

 ## Improving Performance

 If you're trying to export a large amount of data it can take quite a while to export that data.
 Here are some tips that might help you speed up the process.